Securing South Bay Stream Flows for Steelhead

 Project Description

 In the South Bay, CalTrout is actively engaged with partners in the Fisheries and Habitat Collaborative Effort (FAHCE) to ensure that stream flows and habitat are adequate to protect and restore steelhead year-round Stevens Creek and the Guadalupe River.
-With recent release of a draft environmental impact report (EIR), we are focused on implementing release of sufficient streamflows from reservoirs that ensure steelhead are afforded adequate passage opportunities at key times of the year to complete their life cycles.
+We are focused on implementing release of sufficient streamflows from reservoirs that ensure steelhead are afforded adequate passage opportunities at key times of the year to complete their life cycles.

 Project Partners: